twangodev/wisc/docs/ASIAN-AM-160/Exam-Review/exam-1.md

                 To circumvent these restrictions, many Japanese immigrants sought to pass their landholdings on to their U.S.-born children, who were American citizens by birth and therefore eligible to own property.
 However, the California legislature responded by closing this loophole with the Alien Land Law of 1920, which prohibited children of Japanese immigrants from holding land in trust for their parents.
 This additional legislation further limited the ability of Japanese families to preserve their agricultural gains and pass them on to future generations, solidifying the state's efforts to diminish Japanese influence in the agricultural industry.
 (Source: Ronald Takaki, Strangers From a Different Shore, 1990).

-    ??? example

-        Japanese immigrants employed several key strategies to establish themselves in the agricultural industry.
-One of the primary strategies was tenant farming and sharecropping, where Japanese farmers leased land from white owners and applied their intensive farming methods to generate high yields from small plots (Takaki, Strangers From a Different Shore, 1990).
-Another important strategy was cooperative farming and pooling resources to collectively purchase land, which allowed them to overcome financial barriers to land ownership (Takaki, Strangers From a Different Shore, 1990).

-        However, the success of Japanese farmers led to the passage of Alien Land Laws by the California legislature.
-These laws, starting with the 1913 Alien Land Law, prohibited Japanese immigrants from owning land or securing long-term leases, effectively limiting their ability to maintain and grow their agricultural ventures (Takaki, Strangers From a Different Shore, 1990).

 5. Discuss and detail three ways in which the 1907-8 Gentlemen’s Agreement differed from Chinese exclusion.
 [5 points each way, 15 points total]

     ??? abstract "Key Ideas"